genealogysystems/flechette/README.md

 Search for complex geometries.

 # Goals

-Query 1 million complex geometries, restricting and sorting on properties, and return the top 100 in ~.1 sec from a 3-node cluster.
+* Query 1 million complex geometries, restricting and sorting on properties, and return the top 100 in ~.1 sec from a 3-node cluster.
+* Auto-rebalance when adding server nodes.
+* Persistence mechanism to allow for quicker initialization.

 # Architecture